Spectral evolution of X-ray pulsar 4U 1901+03 during the 2019 outburst based on Insight-HXMT and NuSTAR observations: Results

-For NuObs3 and NuObs4 the {\sc simftest} simulation revealed an upper limit of $10^{-4}$ as the $f$-test probability suggesting the 30 keV feature has significance at least $\sim4\sigma$ which is consistent with \citet{Coley2019ATel}.
-We then tried to roughly estimate the $F$-test probability using {\sc ftest} task in {\sc xspec} although it may not be a correct method to calculate the significant level of a line-like feature \citep{Protassov2002ApJ}.
-As a result the $F$-test probabilities for adding the additional 30 keV absorption component were obtained as 6.3 $\times$ 10$^{-2}$, 1.6 $\times$ 10$^{-2}$, 1.3 $\times$ 10$^{-15}$ and 3.1 $\times$ 10$^{-8}$ for the four \Nu\ observations, respectively.
+Finally, in order to estimate the significance of the additional Gaussian absorption component at 30 keV in the \Nu\ observations, we used the {\sc simftest}\footnote{\url{https://heasarc.gsfc.nasa.gov/xanadu/xspec/manual/node127.html}} script in {\sc xspec}.
+For this, we simulated $10^4$ spectra and estimated the probability of a false detection.
+As a result, for all \Nu\ observations fitted by the best-fit model, we obtained the upper limit probability of $10^{-4}$ with the null hypothesis that the absorption component is caused by statistical fluctuations, suggesting the 30-keV feature has a significance of at least $\sim$4$\sigma$.
+We also tried to roughly estimate the $F$-test probability using {\sc ftest}\footnote{\url{https://heasarc.gsfc.nasa.gov/xanadu/xspec/manual/node83.html}} task in {\sc xspec} although it may not be a correct method to calculate the significance level of a line-like feature \citep{Protassov2002ApJ}.
+The $F$-test probability for all four of our data sets is 4.4 $\times$ $10^{-21}$, 9.6 $\times$ $10^{-27}$, 4.1 $\times$ $10^{-42}$, and 5.7 $\times$ $10^{-32}$, respectively.

+In order to investigate the evolution of the {\sc comptt} model on the flux in more detail, we applied it to all 20 \hx/LE+ME spectra, excluding the 30-keV absorption feature from the total model.
+Interestingly, no absorption feature at 10 keV was required to fit the data in contrast to the {\sc cutoffpl} model.
+However, we let this component remain in the model in order to be able to compare the spectral evolution using both \hx\ and \Nu\ observations.
+To do this, we fixed the parameters of the 10-keV Gaussian absorption component to the best-fit values obtained from the data set \#3 (NuObs3+P0211006008; see~Table~\ref{tab:2}) representing the average luminosity state of the source.

+Figure~\ref{fig:reig-comptt} indicates the evolution of photoelectric absorption ($N_{\rm H}$), plasma temperature ($kT$), input photon temperature ($T_{\rm 0}$), and plasma optical depth ($\tau_{\rm p}$) as a function of flux.
+As can be seen, the $N_{\rm H}$ value for both \hx\ and \Nu\ observations shows a negative correlation with the X-ray flux varying in the range (0.3--1.5)$\times$ 10$^{22}$ cm$^{-2}$.
+The $kT$ and $\tau_{\rm p}$ values do not show clear correlation with the flux.
+At the same time, the $T_{\rm 0}$ shows a very prominent positive correlation with flux.

+Although we used the same composite model to fit the \hx\ and \Nu\ observations, there is some discrepancy in the results obtained with these two observatories, as seen in the figure.
+Most probably, the observed differences are caused by the different composition of the data sets from different instruments, as discussed above.